 - C.2.1.
-Must be possess a valid, current State License to provide Residential Substance Use Disorder Treatment Services. - C.2.2.
+Must possess a valid occupancy permit. - C.2.2.
 Capable of performing outreach or otherwise identifying and referring homeless Veterans with substance abuse disorders with a desire to pursue recovery by entering a residential treatment program to the contract program; - C.2.3.
 Capable of providing secure, separate housing and bathroom accommodations for males and females; common use of kitchen facilities and dining rooms is acceptable; - C.2.4.
-Capable of providing services twenty-four (24) hrs. a day for Veteran placements lasting up to ninety (90) days per Veteran.
+Capable of providing services twenty-four (24) hours a day for Veteran placements lasting up to ninety (90) days per Veteran.
 Extensions beyond initial ninety (90) days should be authorized in writing by VA Liaison; extensions beyond six (6) months must be priorapproved by the Social Work Service Contract Coordinator/ COR; - C.2.5.
 Capable of providing three daily nutritious meals and reasonable accommodation for special dietary needs; - C.2.6.
 Capable of offering a means for clients to wash their own clothes or otherwise tend to laundry; - C.2.7.
 Capable of providing secure, appropriate storage for both Veteran belongings and medication; - C.2.8.
-Capable of providing quality case management and treatment services that utilize a Recovery Model approach that includes elements of motivational interviewing, harm reduction, and critical time intervention;
+Capable of providing quality case management and medical respite services that utilize a Recovery Model approach;